-In the future I think there are many interesting ways to further this research and I would very much like to be involved in delving deeper into the roles that IL-1 and more specifically its role in conjunction with known change in BMPR2 would influence disease.
+In the future, I think there are many interesting ways to further this research and I would very much like to be involved in delving deeper into the roles that IL-1 and more specifically its role in conjunction with known change in BMPR2 would influence disease.
 It would also be interesting to investigate whether the endothelium becomes leaky in the BMPR2 mutants and whether this then allows IL-1 access to the BMPR2 deficient smooth muscle cell layer.
-In order to do this I believe that a more robust model of disease needs to be used to maintain reduced BMPR2 expression with a greater disease penetrance and this could then be used to further the research on interacting pathways.
+In order to do this, I believe that a more robust model of disease needs to be used to maintain reduced BMPR2 expression with a greater disease penetrance and this could then be used to further the research on interacting pathways.

 Bibliography